-Strategies Department Lead Supporting Departments Actions Timeline Estimated Cost Progress Update HS 2.2 - Section 8 Housing Choice Vouchers Program Housing Departments 1.
-Section 8 Housing Choice Voucher Program FY23-FY24 <\$1M 1) Annual Plan: Completed 2) Payment Standard Increase- The PS will not be increased in 2024 in order to remain consistent with the rental market within the City.
-A rent analysis was pulled and the 2024 PS is on par with the rental market.
-3) SEMAP-This will be completed by the end of August 2024 for FY July2023-June2024 4) Open Waiting List -Still have applicants on the HCV WL.
+Strategies Department Lead Supporting Departments Actions Timeline Estimated Cost Progress Update HS 2.2 - Section 8 Housing Choice Vouchers Program Housing 1.
+Section 8 Housing Choice Voucher Program FY23-FY24 <\$1M Step 1: 2025 Annual Plan going to Public Hearing on 4/15/2205.
+Step 2: The PS will not be increased this year in order to remain within the rental market within the City.
+A rent analysis was pulled, and our current PS is on par with the current rent market.
+Step 3-This will be completed by end of August 2025 for FY July 2024- June 2025.
+Step 4-Still have applicants on the HCV WL.
 We are accepting referrals for the PBV vacancies.
-The plan is to open the WL in the first quarter of 2025.
-5) As of December 2024's VMS, 725 total vouchers were leased up.
-By Years end, over 90% of HAP dollars allocated to the program for the FY have been spent.
+We continue to watch possible Funding cuts with the new Administration, plus our HAP expenditure.
+Step 5- As of February 2025's VMS, 692 total vouchers were leased up.
+Additionally, we overspent on both the unrestricted as well as restricted dollars, so HUD is going to release a portion of funding from the HUD-held reserves so that FHA can cover expenditures in the upcoming month.

-Housing 3 - Develop Mixed Income & Affordable housing
+OBJECTIVES Housing 3 - Develop Mixed Income & Affordable housing

-Strategies Department Lead Supporting Departments Actions Timeline Estimated Cost Progress Update HS 3.1 - Provide Subsidy Financing and City sponsorship s for development and presentation of housing Housing Housing 1.
-Issue NOFA to provide seed funding for developers to leverage additional resources to build affordable and mixed income housing.
-FY23-FY24 \$2.1M Received four proposals for funding to support Hou for extremely low and moderate income households ely 2.
+Strategies Department Lead Supporting Departments Actions Timeline Estimated Cost Progress Update HS 3.1 - Provide Subsidy Financing and City sponsorship s for development and presentation of housing Housing 1.
+Issue NOFA to provide seed funding for developers to ✓ leverage additional resources to build affordable and mixed income housing.
+FY23-FY24 \$2.1M Received four proposals for funding to support Hou approval to provide financing for two of the four ent for extremely low and moderate income households 2.
 Complete special projects that will assist the City in prioritizing housing options for the homeless and at risk of homeless population.
 FY23-FY24 Assessed the Domestic violence property issued RFP.
 Panel recommends reissuance.
 Scope of work completed.
 Bid invitation sent out, site walkthrough completed 8/21/2023 and city received two bids: Royal Home Builder" \$38,700 and Mobile Homes Plus: \$55,000.
-No new update for Q4 2024 3.
+No new update for Q3 2025 construction Parkside Flats 4.
+Initiate construction 3 Habitat for Humanity homes on Woolner 5.
+Complete Construction Pallet Shelter Project 6.
+Work with EAH to secure funding for 3.
 Complete closing and start construction of Parkside Flats FY23-FY24 Closed on September 13, 2023.
-Site mitigation and grading in progress.
-4. Initiate construction of 3 Habitat for Humanity homes on Woolner FY23-FY24 Site mitigation, grading, utility lines, and pads have been completed.
-5. Complete Construction of Pallet Shelter Project FY23-FY24 All site work, bath units and pallet shelters have been completed.
-6. Work with EAH to secure funding for Tabor Commons Project FY23-FY24 Working with developer to secure funding needed for project.
+Site mitigation and grading in progress. construction of 3 Habitat for Humanity homes on FY23-FY24 Site mitigation, grading, utility lines, and pads have been completed.
+Construction of Pallet Shelter FY23-FY24 All site work, bath units and pallet shelters have been completed.
+EAH to secure funding for Tabor Commons FY23-FY24 Working with developer to secure funding needed for project.
 Conduct bi-weekly meetings to discuss available options and funding opportunities.